Product Content Syndication is the secret to successful marketplace management.

-And so on and so forth.
 The exact same piece of women’s clothing in nine different sizes shows as nine different products on a product feed.
 If two different colours of that same item are available, the product features eighteen times on the product data feed to account for all possible variations.
-Phew!

 What are the benefits of Product Content Syndication?

-There are a whole host of them!
-Here are 7 major benefits of Product Content Syndication:
+There are a whole host of them but here are 7 major benefits of Product Content Syndication:

 - It’s fast – by using a PIM, your product data’s syndication will be extremely quick with information constantly sent between all marketplaces.
 If a product registers as out of stock, this data will be sent to all places selling your product.